oconpa/hugoHosting/content/intro/arch/_index.md

 ![architecture](/img/Arch.png)

-The architecture above should give you a high overview view of the ML app's architecture.
+The architecture above should give you a high overview of the ML app's architecture.
 Each service is inter-related to the next, coming together in harmony to deliver the application.

 1. **Frontend**: The frontend is served from cloud9, symbolised as the cloud with a nine above.
 2. **API Gateway**: Channel's the requests made by the react app to the backend lambda.